Wealth Club – Compelling investments for experienced investors

 The manager

 Downing LLP was founded in 1986 and is a specialist investment manager with a focus on tax-efficient investments.
-It manages a total of £2.1 billion, of which £1.1 billion is in its IHT investment services (December 2024).
+It manages a total of £2.4 billion, of which £1.3 billion is held in estate planning solutions (June 2025).

-The estate planning service is managed by an investment committee chaired by Chris Allner, a partner in Downing LLP with 40 years of industry experience including as Head of Private Equity at Octopus Investments and various senior positions at highly regarded City institutions.
-Supporting Chris are seven experienced partners and heads of departments.
+DEPS is managed by an investment committee chaired by Chris Allner, a partner in Downing LLP with 40 years of experience including as Head of Private Equity at Octopus Investments and various senior positions at highly regarded City institutions.
+Supporting Chris are seven experienced investment professionals.

 Investment strategy

-The Downing Estate Planning Service seeks to provide investors with a return of between 3% and 4.5% of net assets after charges (not guaranteed).
+DEPS seeks to provide investors with an annual return of between 3% and 4.5% of net assets after charges (not guaranteed).

-It invests in two trading companies: investors can choose to invest in one or split their investment across both.
+It invests in two trading companies: investors can choose one or split their investment across both.

 Pulford’s subsidiary businesses operate from freehold premises, such as care homes, education and property development.
 These have relatively stable revenues and an asset that could underpin the investment value.

-Pulford’s portfolio currently includes seven elderly care homes, 48 specialist care homes for residents with disabilities or mental health issues, and a further 11 special educational needs schools (March 2025).
+The Pulford Trading portfolio currently includes 13 elderly care homes, 55 specialist care homes for residents with disabilities or mental health issues, and 12 special educational needs schools (September 2025).

 Pulford also has an interest in a lending business, Downing Development Finance Plc.
 This makes secured loans of £1–£10 million to fund residential property developments.
 Downing is willing to take construction risk if it has first charge over the assets.